austinpapritz/Pierre-Bakery-Distribution/README.md

 ## Setup/Installation Requirements

-* _If the netlify deployable is broken, you can view the site by doing the following_
+* _If there's no deployable site do the following_
 * _`Download ZIP` by clicking on the big green `Code` button_
 * _Extract the ZIP file_
 * _Open the project folder in your favorite code editor (e.g., VS Code, Xcode, Atom)_